Internal waves in a 2D subcritical channel: Abstract

 \section{Abstract}

-We study scattering and evolution aspects of linear internal waves in a two dimensional channel with subcritical bottom topography.
-We define the scattering matrix for the stationary problem and use it to show a limiting absorption principle for the internal wave operator.
-As a result of the limiting absorption principle, we show the leading profile of the internal wave in the long time evolution is a standing wave whose spatial component is outgoing.
+We analyze the scattering of linear internal waves in a two dimensional channel with subcritical bottom topography.
+We construct the scattering matrix for the internal wave problem in a channel with straight ends, mapping incoming data to outgoing data; this operator turns out to differ by a smoothing operator from the pullback by the ``bounce map'' for boundary data obtained by ray-tracing.
+As a consequence we obtain unique solvability of the inhomogeneous stationary scattering problem subject to an appropriate outgoing radiation condition.